Senior U.S. State Department official tours Vicenza’s Army family housing construction

 |0

-This work, Senior U.S. State Department official tours Vicenza’s Army family housing construction [Image 4 of 4], by Randall Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Senior U.S. State Department official tours Vicenza’s Army family housing construction, by Randall Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT